BaseMax/AwesomeMoneroBase/README.md

 # MoneroBaseAwesome

-Awesome List of monero base projects in the github.
+Awesome/Fork List of monero base projects in the github.

 ## First